 - 13 Frequently Asked Questions (FAQs) on HPSC Syllabus

 HPSC or Haryana PSC is a competitive examination (combined) conducted by the state government of Haryana.
-Through this examination, they will recruit candidates in various posts such as Deputy Collector, DSP, Jail superintendent, Block development officer etc. There are quite a huge number of posts available in 2020.
-The application has been started from the month of June and examination may be conducted in October 2020 (HPSC Prelims) and mains in January 2021 (HPSC Mains).
+Through this examination, they will recruit candidates in various posts such as Deputy Collector, DSP, Jail superintendent, Block development officer etc. There are quite a huge number of posts available in 2021.
+The application has been started from the month of June and examination date will be announced soon.
+(HPSC Prelims) and mains in January 2021 (HPSC Mains).
 So, applied candidates should start preparation according to the syllabus.
 Hence this article will surely help you.

 We have enlisted the syllabus for Prelims and Mains in detail.
 Also, you can find eligibility criteria, exam pattern, result, selection process, important dates, admit card details etc. You are advised to read the full article carefully so that you can get the entire knowledge about HPSC.

 Haryana Public Service Commission HCS

 The State government of Haryana

 Prelims + Mains + Interview or Personality test

 Have a look at the dates related to HPSC 2021.
 They are mentioned below.